danilaplee/ez-router/README.md

-ez-router
+Ez-Router
 =========

-super-fast and easy routing solution for all your daily needs
+super-fast and easy AJAX routing solution for all your daily needs